 N = int(input("Limit? ")) print "Amicable sum <",N,"=", sum(a for a in an if a<N)

-The HackerRank extends the limit from N<10,000 to 1≤N≤100,000 and runs up to a thousand test cases in less than a second.
-This will require us to pre-calculate the sum of divisors to a limit where both numbers of an amicable pair exceed 100,000.
+HackerRank extends the limit from N<10,000 to 1≤N≤100,000 and runs up to a thousand test cases in less than a second.
+This requires us to pre-calculate the sum of divisors to a limit where both numbers of an amicable pair exceed 100,000.